You are our partners, and play a vital role in the career development of HPU students.

 If you sense that your student is reluctant to make an appointment to meet with one of our professional staff members, please encourage him or her to use our drop-in hours as a first step.
-Our well-trained Career Peer Ambassadors (CPAs) are a great resource for help with resumes, LinkedIn profiles, and researching internships.
+Our well-trained Peer Career Advisors (PCAs) are a great resource for help with resumes, LinkedIn profiles, and researching internships.

-We invite you to join with us through the Panther Career Connection program.
+We invite you to partner with us through the Panther Career Connection Program.
 We value your input, the connections and opportunities you can share, and your support.

 Please complete the Panther Career Connection form if you are interested partnering with HPU students and supporting our department.